codemeasandwich/hyper-element/README.md

 You define one with a class property starting with a **capital letter**.

-To use one with in you render.
-Pass an object with a property matching the fragment name and any value needed.
+To use one within your renderer.
+Pass an object with a property matching the fragment name and any values needed.

 The fragment function should return an object with the following properties